Published: February 10, 2020 | Updated: August 13, 2020 | Posted by: Moneymax | Car Insurance

 You might be wondering: “Why does car insurance cost so much?”
 While you may think of the cost of car insurance as an added expense, it’s worth knowing that the annual premiums are there for a reason.
 You’re buying not just an insurance policy but also peace of mind knowing your budget won’t blow up should you need to bring your car to the casa for repair.

-What you can do is research on car insurance costs, compare car insurance quotes, and find the policy that fits your needs at a rate that fits your budget.
+What you can do is research on auto insurance costs, compare, and find the policy that fits your needs at a rate that fits your budget.

-Here’s what you should know about car insurance cost in the Philippines.
+Here’s what you should know about car insurance costs in the Philippines.